-New Year Steamed Water Chestnut Cake – Recipe
+Chinese Steamed Water Chestnut Cake Recipe

-A Cantonese dessert often found on dim sum menus, water chestnut cake is also often eaten for the new year.
-Okay, technically for Chinese New Year, but since I found water chestnut flour at the Chinese supermarket recently and I didn't want to wait another two months, I figured it'd be acceptable to make it for the Western new year.
+A Cantonese dessert often found on dim sum menus, 馬蹄糕 'mǎtí gāo' Chinese water chestnut cake is also often eaten during Chinese New Year.
+I know it's a bit early, but since I found water chestnut flour at the Chinese supermarket recently and I didn't want to wait another two months to eat it, I figured it'd be acceptable to make it for the Western new year.

 Soft and crunchy from the bits of water chestnut, it's subtly sweet and delicately nutty, with a hint of caramel from brown or yellow rock sugar.